ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Finish a 1/2 mile Drag race in under 11 seconds.`

-This one requires a lot more optimization, you're gonna need a great Drag car fully upgraded for this one.
+This one requires a lot more optimization, you're gonna need a great fully upgraded Drag car.

 General car recomendations are in [Appendix: Recommended Cars and Setups](#5-appendix-recommended-cars-and-setups).